"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 Researchers now want to see if having a drug called cetuximab at the same time as radiotherapy and chemotherapy can further improve treatment.
 Cetuximab is a type of biological therapy called a monoclonal antibody.

 The trial is in 2 parts.
-In part 1, the researchers look at different chemotherapy drugs alongside cetuximab and radiotherapy.
-In part 2, they look at just one of the drug combinations tested in part 1 to see if it reduces the risk of bladder cancer coming back.
+In part 1, the researchers look at chemotherapy alongside cetuximab and radiotherapy.
+In part 2, they look at just this treatment in a larger number of people to see if it reduces the risk of bladder cancer coming back.

 The people taking part may have already had some chemotherapy to shrink their cancer before having radiotherapy.
 The aim of the study is to find out more about the best way to treat people with muscle invasive bladder cancer.